Soft Pastels & Pastel Pencil Reviews & Articles

 |

-Clairfontaine | pastelmatThis paper is held in high esteem, especially among pastel artists.
+Clairfontaine | PastelmatThis paper is held in high esteem, especially among pastel artists.
 In this article we analyse the performance features in depth and explore its capabilities when used with other mediums like; coloured pencils, watercolours, oil pastels, charcoal, acrylics and mixed media.

 UArt | Dark sanded paperThis dark sanded paper by UArt is ideal for soft pastels and other mediums such as pencil.
 In this article we review the paper using coloured pencils.
 We will extend this article soon.